uic-library/Introduction-to-Big-Data-with-Spark-Part-1/index.md

 -------------------------------------------
-To get a basic understanding of Big data, getting audience familiarized with Pyspark platform.
+To get a basic understanding of Big data, getting audience familiarized with Spark platform.

 ## Workshop goals
-- To get familiarise with Tableau at an advanced level.
+- To get familiarise with Big data at an introductory level.
-- To get accustomed with Tableau Desktop and creating relationships,performing calulations and advanced charts in tableau.
+- To get accustomed with Hadoop and Spark platform.

 <br>
 > ## Pre-requisites
 > * Familiarised with Python at an introductory level ([https://uic-library.github.io/Python_Intro/](https://uic-library.github.io/Python_Intro/))
+> * Familiarised with Work with data in Python ([https://uic-library.github.io/Python-Pandas-Numpy/](https://uic-library.github.io/Python-Pandas-Numpy/))

 ## Workshop Content